“If you could see what I see, or what I don’t see, you’d understand how hard this is.” -MABVI consumer

 This is a common refrain from people who are losing their vision.
 Fear of losing independence, tremendous anxiety, depression, anger, grief, and isolation, are all common responses.
 Vision loss may impact marriages, personal relationships, work, education, socializing, activities, and your own understanding of who you are as a person.

-Our affiliated Vision Loss Counselors practice in the community and will support you through the challenges of adjusting to vision loss.
+Our clinically trained therapists will meet you by phone and support you through the challenges of adjusting to vision loss.
 They will encourage you toward renewed independence through new and proven coping strategies.
-Some of our counselors even have “lived experience” as blind or visually impaired individuals.
-Your counselor will work with you to build a toolbox of skills that will provide new ways to accomplish your daily and long-term goals.
+As people who have experienced substantial vision loss, our therapists will work with you to build a toolbox of skills that will provide new ways to accomplish your daily and long-term goals.

 Contact Us for more information.